 - Excess body weight and the number of kilometers run per week are high risk factors for injuries.

 - The roles of other factors, such as shoes, stretching and biomechanics are less clear.
 (1)

 What is joint vulnerability in runners?

-In a heavy cited paper, Dr. David Felson of Boston University School of Medicine wrote in Clinical orthopaedics and related research:
+In a heavily cited paper, Dr. David Felson of Boston University School of Medicine wrote in Clinical Orthopaedics and Related Research: